 As mentioned in Comic Books above, Maxima also pursued Superman in the Dini-verse.
 At the end of that episode, she got over Superman and set her sights on Lobo!
 Whether that went anywhere is unknown, since the epsiode was Maxima's only appearance in the DCAU.

-Male example: Brock Samson from The Venture Brothers fell in love with Molotov Cocktease when, the first time they met, she tied him to the bed and set the building on fire.
+Male example: Brock Samson from The Venture Bros. fell in love with Molotov Cocktease when, the first time they met, she tied him to the bed and set the building on fire.